We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text

 \subsection{Subword Boundaries}

 As demonstrated above, linguistic variation often results in changes to subword token boundaries, which triggers a domino effect and ultimately results in lower quality contextual embeddings assigned to nonstandard text by the model \citep{kumar2020noisy, soper2021bart}.
-Because of this, we include three interventions that overtly manipulate subword boundaries, two of which preserve the original spelling of the word and only split tokens. \begin{enumerate} \item \textbf{Reg}: Subword regularization using the MaxMatch Dropout \citep{hiraoka2022maxmatch} method for BERT's WordPiece algorithm is applied with a dropout of 0.5.
-This means 50\% of the subword vocabulary is randomly dropped with each tokenization call.
+Because of this, we include three interventions that overtly manipulate subword boundaries, two of which preserve the original spelling of the word and only split tokens.
+Successful adaptation would once again involve learning a one-to-many mapping, but with more of the surface level appearance (i.e., spelling) intact.
+Examples like ``ammmazing'' (amazing) in MultiLexNorm \citep{van2021multilexnorm} resemble this situation.